-To think correctly and to have right thought mean to acknowledge the Truth as our own truth.
+To think correctly and to have right thought means to acknowledge the Truth as our own truth.
 It means to be in harmony with the infinite intelligence and power of our subconscious mind.
 9

 I would like to ask you to contemplate again at this stage.
 What’s right and true for us?
 Why?

 That is the starting point.
-We can remind ourselves of the fact that ‘it is our conscious mind that always interferes with its five-sense evidence based on outer appearances, leading to the sway of false beliefs, fears, and mere opinion.
-10 The harmonious Innate principle of harmony is innate and we can go back to this innate state of harmony..
+We can remind ourselves of the fact that ‘it is our conscious mind that always interferes with its five-sense evidence based on outer appearances, leading to the sway of false beliefs, fears, and mere opinion.10 The principle of harmony is innate and we can go back to this innate state of harmony..

 Remembering this and the Law of Life that never errs, the only way for us to accomplish desirable outcomes in the form of happiness, health, success and prosperity is to strive to plant and nurture right thoughts in our conscious mind.

-It seems evident for me that we first need to go inside and observe our mind and our thought.
-There, if we find the thin veil of our conscious mind, which wraps the vast subconscious mind underneath, is not embroidered with such cherished qualities of seven faces of intention from which we emanate, we immediately need to lift the negative traits from the veil and start re-weaving it.
+It seems evident to me that we first need to go inside and observe our mind and our thoughts.
+There, if we find the thin veil of our conscious mind, which wraps the vast subconscious mind underneath, is not embroidered with such cherished qualities of seven faces of intention from which we emanate, we immediately need to remove the negative traits from the veil and start re-weaving it with more positive traits.
 We need to replace negative qualities with desirable ones of intention which are our essence.

 5. What Happens When We Reach the State of Being In Harmony?

-If we maintain the state of being in harmony with ourselves and the law of life, what James Allen observed as ‘suffering’ will cease to exist.
+If we maintain the state of being in harmony with ourselves and the law of life, the so-called ‘suffering’ that James Allen observed as such will cease to exist.

-I believe the word ‘suffering’ is a man-made notion which doesn’t have to exist in our personal dictionary first of all.
-Even if there arise sufferings in any form in our life, as long as we remember that it arose from inharmony of our mental state, suffering will become a meaningless and formless notion.
+I believe the word ‘suffering’ is a man-made notion which doesn’t have to exist in our personal vocabulary first of all.
+Even if suffering arises in any form in our life, as long as we remember that it arose from inharmony of our mental state, it will become a meaningless and formless notion.